Course Outline

 Goal:

 This task is designed to help you explore the world of cells and how they are important for life.
-You will gain skills in searching for relevant academic literature and communicating in scientific language.
-You will revise various concepts in cell biology and how they are important for your chosen cell type.
-In addition, if you elect to complete the CSi in a group you will gain experience in working in a team.
+You will gain skills in searching for relevant academic literature, communicating in scientific language and creating figures to aid in scientific communication.
+You will revise and employ various concepts in cell biology and how they are important for cell structure and function.

 Product: Artefact - Creative, and Written Piece